Thoughtscript/academic_papers/README.md

 ```
 * Writing Sample
 ```
 I argue against Tegmark's Mathematical Universe Hypothesis by analyzing several major underlying assumptions.
-Despite strictly rejectin the MUH, I argue that there are major problems with the alternative and that we need to blend these two into a better hierarchy of ontological concepts.
+Despite strictly rejecting the MUH, I argue that there are major problems with the alternative and that we need to blend these two into a better hierarchy of ontological concepts.

 **Mathematical Ontology/Ontological Engineering**:
 ```